matthieuheitz/npy_viewer/README.md

 ### Installing

-After downloading the repository or indivual files to your computer, you will need to update the path to the Python script in the corresponding .desktop file :
+After downloading the repository or indivual files to your computer, the paths to the Python scripts need to be updated in the .desktop files.

+You can do so:

+- Automagically, by running `setup_npy_scripts.sh`, which will put them in `~/.local/share/applications`
+- Manually by changing the lines in the .desktop files.
-`Exec = python3 /path/to/python/script.py %U`
+ `Exec= python3 /path/to/python/script.py %U`

-Then, copy the desktop files in your Applications folder:
+On Ubuntu, the usual directories to put .dekstop files in are :

-- globally: `/usr/share/applications/` (requires sudo privileges)
+- `/usr/share/applications/` for all users to access (requires sudo privileges)
-- locally: `~/.local/share/applications/`
+- `~/.local/share/applications/` for a specific user

 After that, the application icon should appear in the *Open With...* menu.
 You can set it as default to open it with just a double click.